The deadly new coronavirus has reached the US. Here's how to protect yourself - KTVZ

 The deadly new coronavirus has reached the US.
 Here’s how to protect yourself

-What started as a mystery virus last month in Wuhan, China, has now killed more than two dozen people and infected hundreds more around the world.
+What started as a mystery virus last month in Wuhan, China, has now killed more than 50 people and infected hundreds more around the world.

-In the US, the first case of Wuhan coronavirus was confirmed Tuesday in Washington state — a man in his 30s who is under observation — stoking fears of an outbreak in this country.
+In the US, at least three people have been infected with the Wuhan coronavirus — a man in his 30s in Washington state; a Chicago woman in her 60’s; and a patient in Orange County, California.

-So what are officials doing in the US, and how can you minimize your risk?
+So what are officials doing to avert a massive outbreak in the US?
+And how can you minimize your risk of getting infected?

 What airports are doing

-Passengers from Wuhan to the United States — either on direct or indirect flights — will soon only be allowed to land at one of five US airports screening for the virus.
+Passengers from Wuhan to the United States — either on direct or indirect flights — are only allowed to land at one of five US airports, where health professionals are checking incoming passengers for symptoms.

 But these airport screenings might not catch everyone infected.
 That’s because the incubation period can last a week — meaning it can take a week after getting infected before showing any symptoms.